LetsWrappIt/VsCommandBuddy/docs/vscbfiles.md

 `key1`, `key2`, `mod1` and `mod2`
 - Required: No
 - The key/mod fields are used to define shortcuts for the command.
 More info [here](shortcutkeys.md).

+`confirmMessage`, `confirmCaption` and `confirmIcon`
+- Required: No
+- The confirm fields enable you to define a confirmation dialog, that says: Are you sure you want to invoke this command?
+Yes / No. The idea is that you can prevent tasks from being invoked erroneously.
+In order to present a confirmation dialog, the `confirmMessage` must contain text.
+The other fields are optional.

+- `confirmCaption` text appears in the caption of the dialog.
+Default value: "Are you sure?"
+- `confirmMessage` text appears in the center of the messagebox dialog.
+- `confirmIcon` represents an icon.
+Default value: `Question`.
+Valid values are:
+  - `None`: The message box contain no symbols.
+  - `Error`: The message box contains a symbol consisting of white X in a circle with a red background.
+  - `Stop` : The message box contains a symbol consisting of white X in a circle with a red background.
+  - `Question`: The message box contains a symbol consisting of a question mark in a circle.
+  - `Exclamation`: The message box contains a symbol consisting of an exclamation point in a triangle with a yellow background.
+  - `Warning`: The message box contains a symbol consisting of an exclamation point in a triangle with a yellow background.
+  - `Information`: The message box contains a symbol consisting of a lowercase letter i in a circle.
+  - `Asterisk`: The message box contains a symbol consisting of a lowercase letter i in a circle.